Money Mystery Explained

 By: ERIC ULIS

-For years people have pondered how three straps of DB Cooper’s ransom totaling $6,000 ended up buried on Tena Bar at a spot many miles from the FBI search area and flight path.
+For years people have pondered how three packets of DB Cooper’s ransom totaling $6,000 ended up buried on Tena Bar at a spot many miles from the FBI search area and flight path.

 Upon reading through the FBI files and considering the evidence, I believe the explanation for how the money ended up on Tena Bar is really quite simple.